-Office hours: Monday 1-3pm
+Office hours: Tuesday 10-11am

 In recent years Simon’s research been focussed on the practices and histories of ‘physical theatres’.
 From these interests and experiences as performer, director, teacher and researcher he wrote Jacques Lecoq (Routledge 2003), the first full length study on the work of the influential French teacher of acting, mime, movement and contemporary theatre who died in 1999.
 In 2007, jointly as author/editor with John Keefe he published Physical Theatres: A Critical Introduction and Physical Theatres: A Critical Reader (Routledge 2007).
 These companion volumes explored and analysed the territories of contemporary Western physical theatres, placing current preoccupations with the body in performance in a wider historical and cultural context.
 With John Keefe he is currently working on a second edition of Physical Theatres: A Critical Introduction to be published in 2015.

 Simon welcomes applications from MPhil and PhD students wishing to undertake research into contemporary performance practice, performer/actor training, physical theatres, devised performance, interdisciplinary and cross art form practices and cultural materialist perspectives on late 20th/21st century theatre making.

 - Tara Beall: ‘From Transport to Travel: Contemporary Performance and Visitor Agency in a 21st Century Museum of Transport’ (AHRC Collaborative Doctoral Award) (Co-supervised with Dr Minty Donald)